 In a nutshell: The X7 is not only the new benchmark for seven-seat SUVs, but it’s one of the finest luxury cars around right now.

-Full Disclosure: BMW Australia lent us the car for this review for a week with a full tank of diesel.
+Full Disclosure: The vehicle tested here was provided by BMW Australia for a week with a full tank of diesel.
 Additionally, our friends at MPF Detailing gave it a complimentary Express Detail for us prior to its photoshoot.